Super Bowl turns spotlight on New Jersey

-EAST RUTHERFORD, N.J., Jan 19 (Reuters) - When New Jersey steps into the spotlight next month to host its first Super Bowl, it hopes to alter its international reputation beyond stereotypes from TV shows such as mob drama “The Sopranos” and the vapid 20-somethings of “Jersey Shore.”
+EAST RUTHERFORD, New Jersey (Reuters) - When New Jersey steps into the spotlight next month to host its first Super Bowl, it hopes to alter its international reputation beyond stereotypes from TV shows such as mob drama “The Sopranos” and the vapid 20-somethings of “Jersey Shore.”

-Officials in East Rutherford, some 10 miles (16 km) west of New York City, will roll out the red carpet for an expected 400,000 visitors, with economic activity forecast at $500 million.
+Officials in East Rutherford, some 10 miles west of New York City, will roll out the red carpet for an expected 400,000 visitors, with economic activity forecast at $500 million.

 “New Jersey has been fighting a negative stereotype for a long, long time,” said Michael Rockland, a professor of New Jersey history at Rutgers University.
 It “was kind of the national joke there for a while, with a reputation for corruption, being called the armpit of America.”